wp-plugins/groupdocs-viewer/readme.txt

 GroupDocs Viewer lets you really read the document.
 You can search text documents, copy text and even embed the document – GroupDocs Viewer and all - in a web page.
 You can print or download the file from GroupDocs Viewer if you need to work with it offline.

 = Online Document Viewer =
-There are several benefits to using an [online document viewer](http://groupdocs.com/apps/viewer/ "Online document viewer"),such as the [GroupDocs Viewer] (http://groupdocs.com/apps/viewer/).
+There are several benefits to using an [online document viewer](http://groupdocs.com/apps/viewer/ "Online document viewer"),such as the [GroupDocs Viewer](http://groupdocs.com/apps/viewer/).
 The main one is that it is platform and software independent.
 No matter  what type of computer or software you have, you can view most common business file formats.
 You don’t have to install software or go through complicated conversion processes.
 Just upload the file and look at the content in your browser.

 GroupDocs Viewer can be used as a [Microsoft Word viewer](http://groupdocs.com/apps/viewer/) (A Word viewer is a program that lets you read Microsoft Word documents).
 People who dont have the most recent version of Microsoft Office, or who dont have Office at all, can still view Word DOCX files through GroupDocs Viewer.
 There no need to convert the document, or install an extension.
 The same applies to PDF files: GroupDocs viewer is a Word viewer and a PDF reader all in one.